TV Pop Diaries

 Pop Music on British Television 1955 -

 ATV was dabbling.
 It had never dabbled before, but now the time was right.
-With Tiswas
+With Tiswas making people look at ATV in a different light it began to look at dedicated pop shows for the first time.

-shows for the first time.
-It began Thursday 30th March 1978 with a rock and roll
+Thursday 30th March 1978 ATV broadcast a rock and roll special Let The Good Times

-special Let The Good Times Roll broadcast prime time between 7.00 -
+Roll broadcast prime time between 7.00 -

 In the late seventies Jack Good's transatlantic travels brought him back to the UK to revive his most famous creation.
 Twenty years' on from the final original Oh Boy it was back, this time in colour and for ATV, ABC's rival during the original run.